cyrii42/caselaw/docs/class_cert/rule23.md

     </ul>

 #### (f) Appeals.
 A court of appeals may permit an appeal from an order granting or denying class-action certification under this rule, but not from an order under Rule 23(e)(1).
-A party must file a petition for permission to appeal with the circuit clerk within 14 days after the order is entered or within 45 days after the order is entered if any party is the United States, a United States agency, or a United States officer or employee sued for an act or omission occurring in connection with duties performed on the United States' behalf.
+A party must file a petition for permission to appeal with the circuit clerk within 14 days after the order is entered or within 45 days after the order is entered if any party is the United States, a United States agency, or a United States officer or employee sued for an act or omission occurring in connection with duties performed on the United States’ behalf.
 An appeal does not stay proceedings in the district court unless the district judge or the court of appeals so orders.

 #### (g) Class Counsel.
 <ul>